rabailshafeeq/retail-analytics-recommendation-system/README.md

 ![Revenue Drivers](images/revenue_drivers.png)

-This chart identifies products that contribute the most revenue.
-These are critical for business profitability and inventory prioritization.
+This chart shows products contributing the highest revenue.
+These are critical for business profitability and inventory planning.

 ---